maxwell-mai/Mapper/README.md

 let X represent the input space

-a filter function f: X -> F where F represents sum subspace of R^N of lower dimension than X
+a filter function f: X -> F where F represents some subspace of R^N, generally of lower dimension than X

 a cover function c: F -> C where C is a cover of F

-epsilon, min_neighbors, and a metric for DBSCAN clustering of the preimages of the cover function
+epsilon, min_neighbors, and a metric for DBSCAN clustering of the preimage of the cover function

 the output is called the nerve, which is a graph representing intersections between the covering sets

 the algorithm takes the following steps:

 1. map points from X to F with the filtering function
 2. generate a covering of the outputs of the filter function
 3. cluster the preimage of each set in the cover using dbscan. each of these clusters will be a vertex in the nerve. these vertices are also color coded by which set in the cover they belong to